TNDC2002/PEproject/documents/report.md

   - Users should be able to log in securely and manage their account settings.
 - **_Content Catalog and Search:_**
   - The platform should maintain a comprehensive catalog of movies and TV shows.
-  - Users should be able to search for content by title, genre, cast, director, and other relevant criteria.
+  - Users should be able to search for content by title.
   - Advanced filtering options should be available to refine search results.
 - **_Movie and TV Show Details:_**
   - Users should be able to view detailed information about each movie or TV show, including synopsis, cast, director, ratings, and reviews.
   - The platform should display relevant recommendations and similar content.
-- **_Rental and Streaming Options:_**
+- **_Rental Options:_**
-  - Users should be able to select rental options, such as streaming online or renting physical DVDs.
+  - Users should be able to select rental pricing plans.
   - The platform should provide pricing details, rental durations, and availability information.
 - **_Payment Processing:_**
-  - The platform should securely process payments using various payment methods, including credit cards, debit cards, and third-party processors.
+  - The platform should securely process payments using simple calculations.
-  - Users should receive confirmation and receipts for their rental transactions.
+  - Users should receive a decreasing amount of money in their net balance
-- **_Watch list and Personalization:_**
+- **My list and Favourites:\_**
   - Users should be able to create and manage a watch list of movies and TV shows.
-  - The platform should provide personalized recommendations based on user preferences, viewing history, and ratings.
+  - The platform should provide personalized recommendations based on user preferences and ratings.
-- **_Ratings and Reviews:_**
+- **_Ratings:_**
-  - Users should be able to rate movies and TV shows and leave written reviews.
+  - Users should be able to rate stars score for movies and TV shows.
   - The platform should display average ratings and aggregate reviews for each title.
-- **_User Interactions and Community Features:_**
-  - Users should be able to interact with other users through comments, likes, and sharing features.
-  - The platform should facilitate discussions and engagement among users, fostering a community of movie enthusiasts.
-- **_Cross-Platform Accessibility:_**
-  - The platform should be accessible across devices and platforms, including web browsers, mobile devices, and smart TVs.
-  - Users should be able to seamlessly switch between devices and continue watching from where they left off.
-- **_Customer Support:_**
-  - The platform should provide customer support through multiple channels, such as live chat, email, and phone.
-  - Users should be able to receive prompt assistance with inquiries, technical issues, or other concerns.
 - **_Analytics and Reporting:_**
   - The platform should collect and analyze data to generate insights on user behavior, content popularity, and platform performance.
-  - Administrators should have access to reporting tools for monitoring and improving the platform's performance.

-By fulfilling these functional requirements, _SmashBruh_ can deliver a robust and feature-rich movie rental platform that provides seamless content discovery, rental options, payment processing, personalization, user interactions, and support, ultimately enhancing the overall user experience.

 ### **4.4.
 Non-Functional Requirements**